 Doing so enables you to get the best possible terms on each card, rather than settling for average terms on a single card.
 It will also help you reduce the cost of your debt, considering everyday purchases won’t be inflating your average daily balance.
 And if you ever incur interest on your everyday card, you’ll know you spent too much that month.

-- Get an A in Financial Literacy: Financial literacy levels in this country are far too low, and they’re headed in the wrong direction.
+- Financial literacy levels in this country are far too low, and they’re headed in the wrong direction.
 As of 2022, roughly of Americans grade their financial know-how at a “C” or below, according to WalletHub.

 - start 2023 by taking our WalletLiteracy Quiz and getting a baseline score.
 Then, throughout the year, study the areas where you struggled and periodically re-test yourself to gauge your progress.
 Your goal should be to get at least an A- by the time 2023 rolls around.